MuMeM/mume/Mudlet/MuMeM-Visio/README.md

 In addition to this the area at the junction far south of Black Hill Village is also mapped with AI generated images.
 Thanx to Freyja for providing the images!

 **WARNING**: Loading of the images takes around one second!
 So use the "active"/"de-activate" possiblity of MuMeM-Visio!
 Aka, only activate if you are in a "mapped" area.

-**WARNING2**: Be careful in swim situation due to the long loading!!!
+**WARNING2**: Be careful in swim situation due to the long image load times!!!

 ## Adding your own images
 You can simply add your own images by placing the picture into the Cache directory as displayed by MuMeM-Visio.
 The following conditions apply: